 Health Care Administration B.S.

-Director: Marianne Raimondo Health Care Administration Program Faculty: Associate Professors Connolly, Raimondo; Assistant Professor Rampa
+Director: Marianne Raimondo Health Care Administration Program Faculty: Associate Professors Connolly, Raimondo, Rampa

 B.S. in Health Care Administration

 The B.S. in Health Care Administration (HCA) provides baccalaureate-level education and training for students considering careers in the health care industry.
 The program is specifically targeted for those pursuing supervisory and entry-level management positions and/or preparation for graduate education.
 The Health Care Administration program focuses on the organization, financing and management of health care organizations and the delivery of health care services in the United States.
 Students must consult with their assigned advisor before they will be able to register for courses.
 A graded writing assignment is required in every course.
 Note: HCA 491: Independent Study I and HCA 492: Independent Study II are available for those seeking departmental honors, with consent of program director and dean.